 • Lost wages

 Innocence is not enough to constitute malicious prosecution, intentional wrong doing is required.
-The key is probable cause, it must be beyond a reasonable doubt you commited the crime.
+The key is probable cause, it must be beyond a reasonable doubt you committed the crime.
 A gut feeling isn't enough, there must be sufficient evidence for a reasonable person to believe you committed the crime.
 A strong malicious prosecution case involves even more outright and blatant wrongdoing, such as a police officer or prosecutor who knowingly brings false charges against you.